-Data collection lasted from February 19 to May 1 (PAPI) or to May 15 (CAPI) 2011 and was coordinated by workers from regional departments responsible for fieldwork.
-Workers from regional departments also conducted special training of fieldworkers.
+Data collection lasted from February 25 to April 29 (PAPI) or to May 13 (CAPI) 2012.
+Collection of data was coordinated by workers from regional departments responsible for fieldwork.
+Workers from regional departments also conducted methodical training of fieldworkers.

 The content of the survey was divided into four questionnaires with different units of reference: